francisconassif/MAC0214---Extracurricular-Activities-2024.2-/README.md

 I have also used their book to guide my studies.

-Here is a list of the topics to be studied throughout the weeks:
+Here is a list of the studied topics:
   - 2-Pointers
   - BFS and Dijkstra
   - Dynamic Programming
-  - Segment Trees
-  - Number Theory
   - Line Sweep
   - Geometry
+  - LCA
-  - Tries
+  - Greedy
-  - Suffix Arrays
+  - STL
-  - Maximum Matchings
+  - DFS
-  - Flows
+  - UnionFind
   - Combinatorics

 The supervisor of this project is Enrique Junchaya, our coach from the MaratonUSP group.
 The report will be written in Portuguese as required by the university.